Ron Wolf: Green Bay Packers

 In 1991, Wolf was hired to replace Packers General Manager Tom Braatz.
-Wolf's first major decisions were to fire head coach Lindy Infante, hire then-San Francisco 49ers offensive coordinator Mike Holmgren to replace him, and to trade for then-Atlanta Falcons backup quarterback Brett Favre.
-In 1993, Wolf signed the most sought after free-agent available, Reggie White, bringing in a team leader and defensive superstar.
+Wolf's first major decisions were to fire head coach Lindy Infante, hire then-San Francisco 49ers offensive coordinator Mike Holmgren to replace him, and to trade for then-Atlanta Falcons backup quarterback Brett Favre, whom Wolf had wanted to draft while working with the Jets.
+In 1993, Wolf signed the most sought-after free agent available, Reggie White, bringing in a team leader and defensive superstar.
 This signing, in NFL free agency's first year, also made Green Bay a more desirable destination for future potential free agents, including White's fellow defensive linemen Santana Dotson and Sean Jones.
 Specifically, White's arrival negated the perception of Green Bay as a city where African-American players did not feel welcome.
 With White and cast-off Gilbert Brown, Dotson and Jones formed the heart of the Packer defense during the team's championship run.

 Wolf is credited with remaking the Packers into a perennial winner and championship contender.
 From 1968 to 1991, the Packers had only four winning seasons.
-Over his nine-year term as GM, the Packers compiled a 92–52 record, good for a .639 winning percentage, second in the NFL over that span to the San Francisco 49ers.
-The Packers won Super Bowl XXXI against the New England Patriots, lost in Super Bowl XXXII to the Denver Broncos, and made the playoffs six straight times.
+Over Wolf's nine-year term as GM, the Packers compiled a 92–52 record, good for a .639 winning percentage, second in the NFL over that span only to the San Francisco 49ers.
+The Packers won Super Bowl XXXI against the New England Patriots, lost in Super Bowl XXXII to the Denver Broncos, and made the playoffs six straight times, winning a total of nine playoff games.
 Wolf announced he would retire as Packers GM in February 2001.
 He stayed on through the April NFL draft and officially retired as Packers GM in June 2001.
-Afterward the Packers head coach at that time, Mike Sherman, assumed his duties as GM.
+Afterward the Packers head coach at that time, Mike Sherman, assumed Wolf's duties as GM.
+In 2000, Wolf was inducted into the Green Bay Packers Hall of Fame.

-His son, Eliot Wolf, served as the Cleveland Browns' assistant general manager position from 2018 to 2019.